Glyphack/Glyphack/content/blog/a-better-keyboard.md

 This method presents two significant challenges:

 - The easily accessible keys are already assigned, such as CMD + T.
-- Complex combinations become cumbersome: try pressing CMD + ALT + CTRL + T, and you’ll likely find it inconvenient."
+- Complex combinations become cumbersome: try pressing CMD + ALT + ctrl + T, and you’ll likely find it inconvenient."

 The idea is that some keys can be used to do more than one thing.
 What keys can be used like this?
 Let's take a look at different keys.
 - Keys you hold down to change how *other* keys behave, but that (usually) don't do anything if you use them on their own (like Shift and Control).
 	- Shift
-	- control
+	- Control
-	- alt
+	- Alt
-	- caps lock
+	- Caps lock
-	- command
+	- Command
-	- fn
+	- Fn
 - Keys that you press and release but don't want to "repeat" as you hold them (like Escape or Insert).
 	- Escape
-- Keys that you sometimes press and release, but sometimes want to repeat (like holding Space to insert a bunch of spaces, or Backspace to kill a bunch of characters). ([View Highlight](https://read.readwise.io/read/01hdv48rq2vwcsdv4r5kc2cstm))
+- Keys that you sometimes press and release, but sometimes want to repeat (like holding Space to insert a bunch of spaces, or Backspace to kill a bunch of characters).
 	- Space
 	- Backspace

 You can use the keys that are designed to only be held to do a new thing if they are pressed.

 I have set the following setting for Caps lock keys:
-- On hold: hyper key(CMD + CTRL + SHIFT + ALT)
+- On hold: hyper key(CMD + ctrl + SHIFT + ALT)
-- On press: Escape
+- On press: escape

 Why hyper?
-Because this new key press cannot conflict with any other shortcuts This allows you to create shortcuts like: caps lock + H/J/K/L which is pretty comfortable to press.
+Because this new key press cannot conflict with any other shortcuts This allows you to create shortcuts like: hyper + H/J/K/L which is pretty comfortable to press.

 You can do this using a [complex modification](https://karabiner-elements.pqrs.org/docs/manual/configuration/configure-complex-modifications/#create-your-own-rules) in Karabiner: